TACC/coe-332-sp24/docs/unit09/services.rst

    Ingress obejcts within your namespace.
 2. Update the ``host`` value to include your username in the subdomain, i.e., use the format ``- host: "<username>.coe332.tacc.cloud"``.
-3. Update port number to match the NodePort port you created in step 1.

 Create the Ingress object: